Thomas-mcinally/advent-of-code/README.md

 - Day11: Improve BFS by using queue data structure.
 Currently when i queue.popleft(), it is an O(N) operation.
  - Could also possibly improve by using a level-order traversal?
 - Day17: Make more optimal dijkstras by using a heap (instead of just arra that is sorted every iteration)
+- Day 21: Improve BFS by using queue data structure

 Useful scripts: